 Consider the style of scalp massage you want, soft and gentle, or powerful and intense?
 This will help you narrow down your choices.

-Electric scalp massagers often have different massage settings, typically a gentle then more intense option.
+Electric scalp massagers often have different massage techniques.
 A higher priced massager typically equals more settings.

-If you want the flexibility of choosing the speed of your massage then look for speed settings that you can tailor to your needs.
+If you want the flexibility of choosing the intensity of your massage then look for speed settings that you can tailor to your needs.

 Handheld / Wearable